ryansheehy0/Neo-C/possible_features.md

 	- `func(arr...)` or `func(...arr)` is the same as `func(arr[0], arr[1], arr[2])`
 - Variadic arguments(`...`)
 	- Allows for a string called args.
 Have to be cast to the appropriate values.
+- `mutable` - Make something logically const, but not actually const.
+	- Have a method be const, but be able to change mutable member variables.
+	- Is this only useful for multithreading?
+	- Not sure this is necessary.